warpling/Thermometer/README.md

 | `.serious` | 🔥🔥 | Your device is hot and performance is probably throttled. |
 | `.critical` | 🔥🔥🔥 | Your device hurts to hold in places and performance is definitely being throttled. |

+## Today widget
+For easy temperature checking add the Today Widget (PR by @SunburstEnzo)!

 ## FAQ
 #### Omg will you turn this into [Blackbox](https://itunes.apple.com/us/app/blackbox-think-outside-box/id962969578) challenge??